insanity54/nanowrimo2017_practice/README.md

 Each section (example: 001.md) contains approximately 1,666 words.
 If I can write 30 of these sections, I will have written a novel!
 (Life achievement unlocked!)

-To read the novel, check out https://insanity54.gitbooks.io/nanowrimo/content/
+To read the novel as it progresses, check the book out on [gitbook](https://insanity54.gitbooks.io/nanowrimo/content/) Comments can be written in the margins.
+Constructive critisism is appreciated!